svbackend/natai-diary/NOTES.md

+### Feb 20, 2023

+Today after work I wasn't feeling very motivated, but I still made at least some progress with landing page.
+There's features section, and it's pretty hard to convert from figma because there are a lot of small pieces with "position: absolute" as well as gradient multicolor backgrounds and huge differences between desktop and mobile versions.

+Looks like I need another 2-3 evenings to finish it, and then I finally can do files/media attachments and continue to work on web version.

 ### Feb 19, 2023

 This weekend I was working on web app landing page, and I really like how it's going, I found a nice designer on upwork,